leamas/react-dnd-tree/README.md

 The tree is actually not really a tree but a forest - the root element is a list of nodes.
 Each node is an object with some known properties:

- - id: int, must be unique and > 0.
+ - id: int - must be unique and > 0.
- - data: object.
-The node's properties.
-By default just the user visible label data.name is defined. data.icon is reserved.
+ - data: object - the node's properties.
+By default just the user visible label *data.name* is defined. *data.icon* is reserved.
- - children: child list, possibly [].
+ - children: list [node] -  child list, possibly [].
- - collapsed: boolean, if child list is displayed or not.
+ - collapsed: boolean - if child list is displayed or not.
- - editing: boolean, if node is currently being edited.
+ - editing: boolean - if node is currently being edited.

 The tree operations does not interfere with whatever other node properties defined.

 ## Options

-Most components shares a common *options* property, an object  defining various application configuration.
+Some components shares a common *options* property, an object  defining various application configuration:

- - enableEdit: boolean flag to enable/disable user edit of node names.
+ - enableEdit: boolean - flag to enable/disable user edit of node names.
- - formEdit: function(node, onEdit) returning a form for editing a node, presumable with other properties than just the default name.
+ - formEdit: function(node, onEdit) - returns a form for editing a node, presumable with other properties than just the default name.
 See [src/demo3.js](src/demo3.js).